Top 10 IELTS Reading Tips to Prepare Yourself for Success

 Make yourself complete all your reading practice first.
 Then, once you have completed the activity, you can return to the text and look something up afterward.

 You should be training yourself to read faster and understand overall ideas in the texts.
 You can understand the meaning of a sentence or paragraph even if you don’t know every single word!

 There’s only one way to do this and there’s no hiding from it: the more you read, the better and faster you get at reading.

-You should be doing practice tests to work on reading texts and questions.
 Even in your spare time when you’re relaxing and reading fun texts, like novels and comic books, try reading a bit faster every time.
 You may even want to time yourself to check if you’re making progress with your reading speed.

 You may already have your favorite reading sources, but it’s a good idea to read texts and articles that are more like the IELTS texts in terms of length and complexity.
 Check out some scientific or economic and political articles which are also great for staying in touch with the news.

 Following these IELTS reading tips will serve you well both on the exam and in your daily life as you read in English.